Sam's Hauling Inc.

 Emerald Ash Borer in Denver Colorado; Restrictions for Dumpster Rental.

 The emerald ash borer larvae burrow serpentine paths below the bark of the ash tree and subsequently cut off the water and nutrient flow essential for the tree’s survival.
 After development, the adult borer emerges in the spring and lays more eggs that again become larvae that burrow under the ash tree’s bark.
 The adults feed on the foliage of the tree and usually start at the top and work their way down.
 It may take 3 or more generations to kill an entire tree.
-It is estimated that one million trees, 15% of the urban tree population, is at risk in the Denver/metro area.

-In September of this year an infestation of EAB’s was confirmed in a small area in central Boulder.
-The Colorado Department of Agriculture (CDA) has established a quarantine area that incorporates all of Boulder County and several surrounding communities including the city of Erie, plus several nearby landfills.
 While the emerald ash borer has no natural predators, it is not capable of flying long distances, so the quarantine and restricted movement of certain wood materials appears to be the best course of action.

 Quarantine and Restricted Areas